GGraciet/react-native-geolocation/README.md

   )
 ```

 On iOS if NSLocationAlwaysUsageDescription is set, it will request Always authorization, although if NSLocationWhenInUseUsageDescription is set, it will request InUse authorization.
+In this case, to prevent `requestAuthorization` to silently fail, you need to add location background mode capability or set `authorizationLevel` to 'whenInUse' (see [`setRNConfiguration`](#setrnconfiguration)).

 ---